-August is a great month for doing activities with kids.
-The weather this summer so far has been fantastic and if it continues there are so many options for things to do whatever the weather.
+August is a great month for seasonal activities for kids.
+The weather can be mixed but there are so many options for things to do whatever the weather.
 You could go camping or on lots of days out, you can let your kids paint or do other messy activities in the garden and you can continue with growing fruit, vegetables or flowers.
-If you are looking for activities to do with kids in July, you’ve come to the right place.
+If you are looking for August activities for kids, you’ve come to the right place.
 This post is part of my series of posts on Seasonal activities for kids.

 Below are some of my posts that are most relevant for this month.
 Keep popping back for more seasonal activities to do with your kids this month.
 Better yet scroll to the bottom and join me for my weekly bonus email full of seasonal content straight to your inbox.